-Upon satisfactory completion (80% or higher) of all exams, assignments, professionalism, program attendance (95%), and payment of all college costs and fees, students will be eligible for a clinical externship.
+Students may be eligible for a clinical externship upon satisfactory completion of 80% or higher of all courses, program attendance of 95%, and payment of all college costs and fees.
 Students may only begin their externship after they have passed all three final competencies (instrumentation final, written final, mock surgery final).
 All students must be fully prepared, able, and willing to represent MTECH in a professional manner.

 The Surgical Technology Program Director and Clinical Instructor arrange clinical externship placements for all students at appropriate facilities.
 The student is responsible for transportation to and from the externship sites.
 No concession or guarantees will be made regarding the distance, day, time, instructor, facility or other student preference.